-The most unique aspect of WWT is that the entire organization abides by meaningful values.
+A unique aspect of WWT is that the entire organization abides by meaningful values.
 Those values are trust, humility, embracing change, passion, attitude, being a team player, and honesty/integrity.
-These values are 100% aligned to the four values and twelve principles of agile, which makes working for WWT as an agile practitioner a natural fit.
+These values are 100% aligned with the four values and twelve principles of agile, which makes working for WWT as an agile practitioner a natural fit.

 I love that we are now focusing ourselves on telemetry, knowledge sharing, and scalable practices that serve our goals; I am now in a position to consider how our teams contribute to a greater organizational goal, and a larger international corporate identity-one that we should all be proud of.

 : Can you share a few ideas young girls interested in technology might consider along the way?
 Also, any helpful advice on what she can do to break through and land that first technology position?

 : The advice I wish someone would have given me is this: do not believe the stereotypes about technologists.
 You don't have to be a genius at math or science; you don't have to dream in 1's and 0's or have hacked your high school attendance system.
 The most important thing you can do to have a career in technology is to choose it.
 Choose it every day, even when it feels frightening.

 Wanting something is not enough—you have to take action.
 Build your portfolio on Git, experiment with different technologies, ask for help, and make allies who will then recommend you for jobs.
 Go to meetup groups, and get involved.
 Build relationships.
 At the end of the day, no matter how gifted or knowledgeable the technologist, we all want to work with someone who is passionate about this industry and wants to learn, right alongside the rest of us.